gica3618/pythonradex/docs/geometry.rst

     \beta(\tau) = \frac{1-e^{-\tau}}{\tau}

 :math:`\tau` is the optical depth of the radiatively connected region.
 When looking through the centre of the sphere, the optical depth equals :math:`\tau` in the interval :math:`[-V,V]`, and is zero outside.
-The observed flux can be derived by using an approach similar to [deJong75]_.
+The observed specific intensity can be derived by using an approach similar to [deJong75]_.
 Consider the following sketch:

 .. figure:: images/sketch_LVG_sphere.jpg
    :align: center